OfficeDev/Excel-Scenario-based-Add-in-Samples/Mail-Merge-Sample-Add-in/README.md

 1. Select **Register**.
 On the **Office Add-in Graph Tutorial** page, copy the value of the **Application (client) ID** and save it, you will need it in the next step.

+**Note**: This step needs to be **performed only once** by add-in developer, aiming to integrating your app with the Microsoft identity platform and establishing the information that it uses to get tokens.
+After successful registration and add-in published, **customer can use it directly**, do not need to register again.

 ## Configure the sample

 1. Edit the `consent.js` file and make the following changes.